-10 CULTURAL THINGS TO DO IN LOMBOK
+10 CULTURAL THINGS TO DO IN LOMBOK, INDONESIA

 Mataram is the capital of Lombok, it’s the largest town on the island and is most definitely worth a visit and a huge contrast from the sleep beachside location where we were staying.
 Open markets, bustling street stores, small open green spaces and locals taking street food breaks at the side of the road, it’s definitely a colourful and cultural site of the island’s business capital.
 Visit the many temples, mosques, shopping districts and food outlets but be aware of the scooters!!